lkagan/structures-and-algorithms/notes.md

   * Node to the right of the current node must be greater than the value of the current node.
   * Insert , delete & lookup are `O(log N)`
   * Unbalanced search trees effectively turn into linked lists with a linear time complexity, `O(n)`.

+## Topographical Sort

+* Indegree factor: number of edges pointing to a vertex.
+* Can only be used on a DAG (Directed Acyclic Graph).
+* Digraph is a graph with directed edges.
+* Notation
+  * Edges are defined as a set of vertices.
+  * An undirected edge is represented with two element subsets of the vertex set {u, v}.
+    * Sets don't have order.
+  * An directed edge is represented with an ordered pair (u, v).
+    * From u to v.
+    * Also called arcs
+    * v is adjacent _from_ u
+    * u is adjacent _to_ v
+  * Any vertex that has a connection to another is _incident with_ that vertex.
+  * The indegree of u is denoted as `i du`.
+  * The outdegree of u is denoted as `o du`